9brada6/tabs-with-posts/development.md

 ### Icons

 - Add License to FontAwesome
-- Change vertical-align of the icons to em.
 - See from where to use Icons: Linea?
 - Add some colored icons?
 - Add dashicons